brouberol/blog/content/pico-mixer.md

 ## The finishing touch

-To make this app a pleasure to use, I have added a couple of features that will help me stay as focused  on the storytelling as possible while I'm DMing, instead of thinking about the sound mixing process.
+I have added a couple of features that will help me stay as focused on the storytelling as possible while I'm DMing, instead of thinking about the sound mixing process:

-I have added a [configuration-based tagging system](https://github.com/brouberol/pico-mixer/blob/main/config.json), allowing me to get reminded of the main features for each individual track (is that an ambiance or combat music?
-Is it dark, light, opressing, eerie, etc?).
-I'm also propagating the key colors to the associated volume bar, allowing me to quickly identify the key that I need to press to start/pause/adjust a given audio track.
+- a [configuration-based tagging system](https://github.com/brouberol/pico-mixer/blob/main/config.json), allowing me to get reminded of the main features for each individual track (is that an ambiance or combat music?
+Is it dark, light, opressing, eerie, etc?)
+- I'm also propagating the key colors to the associated volume bar, allowing me to quickly identify the key that I need to press to start/pause/adjust a given audio track.

 ![webapp](https://user-images.githubusercontent.com/480131/191582090-3d54a629-ce9f-4f26-9178-f8311c55de6d.png)